By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Maheshkumar Painam on Unsplash

-Based on the performance of Germany’s many cities, in aspects such as total population, job availability, salaries, living costs, and prospects, we present the list of the biggest cities in Germany.
+Based on the performance of Germany’s many cities in aspects such as total population, job availability, salaries, living costs, and prospects, we present the list of the best and most prominent cities in Germany.

 1. Berlin